-St John's Catholic Primary School is a successful school and your child plays their part in making it so.
+St. John's is a successful school and your child plays their part in making it so.
 We aim for an environment which enables and encourages all members of the community to reach out for excellence.
-For our children to gain the greatest benefit from their education it is vital that they attend regularly and your child should be at school, on time, every day the school is open unless the reason for the absence is unavoidable.
+For children to gain the greatest benefit from their education it is vital that they attend regularly and your child should be at school, on time, every day the school is open unless the reason for the absence is unavoidable.